DrDitto/SV08-DTS-Family/README.md

          over the UART3 masking all behaivor
     - SOVOL reduce the onboard eMMC max speed due a bad electrical desssign

-  Community DTS: verified by DrDitto.
+  Community DTS: verified by DrDitto over armbian with kernel 7.1.2 and 7.2.2.